golemfactory/golem-architecture/arch-snapshot/arch.md

 address this, the Net module also allows for sending messages in an unreliable manner without packet delivery guarantee.

 The third option is the transfer transport type.
-Mixing transfers with GSB control messages can cause delays, as large file transfers can quickly fill the sender’s buffer queue.
-To avoid this, it is recommended to use a separate channel specifically for transfers.
+Functionally, this transport is equivalent to first transport type.
+The only reason for its existence is prioritization of control messages.
+It is desirable that control messages be sent right away, while high-bandwidth workloads (e.g. transferring an image) can be delayed.
+By splitting the channels we're avoiding a situation when a control message awaits to be sent behind a huge back-log of non-latency-sensitive messages.
+The network layer may implement this transport type by having a second TCP connection to ensure that.

 All transport types are accessible to other modules via GSB under the following prefixes:
 - `/net/{RemoteId}`